About Chaplains/Spiritual Care Professionals

 Complaints may be made verbally or in writing and should also be accepted via any other method, for example, the telephone or electronically.

-Complaints against Board Registered Chaplain should be made in writing using the Complaints Form and sent to the Lead Officer for Professional Conduct, UKBHC, c/o Pastoral and Spiritual Care Team, Hull Royal Infirmary, Analaby Road, Kingston-upon-Hull, HU3 2JZ.
+Complaints against a Board Registered Chaplain/Spiritual Care Professional should be made in writing using the Complaints Form and sent to the Lead Officer for Professional Conduct, UKBHC, c/o Pastoral and Spiritual Care Team, Hull Royal Infirmary, Anlaby Road, Kingston-upon-Hull, HU3 2JZ.

 UKBHC Complaints Procedure